 Registrations commence 30 minutes prior to the ceremony on the ground floor of the Maribyrnong Council Offices.
 Council officers will be in attendance to provide direction and general assistance where required.

 You will not be able to obtain citizenship on the night if you are not able to produce the appropriate identification as follows:

 - Your letter of invitation sent to you by the Department.

 - Photographic identification (such as your passport or drivers licence).

 If you are unable to provide photographic identification you will need to bring at least three different documents which contain your name, address and/or signature.
-At least two of these must be on the identification you produce (such as credit card, bills or bank statements).
+At least two of these must be on the identification you produce (such as credit card, bills for utilities or bank statements).